medusajs/medusa/docs/content/modules/products/products.md

 ### Storing the Product Variant’s Price

-Although this is no requirement, it’s recommended to store the `amount` in a currency's smallest unit as an integer.
+You must store the `amount` in a currency's smallest unit as an integer.

 For example, if a variant's price is 10 USD, it's stored is `1000`, as in 1,000 cents.